Watch Your Savings Grow

 - Dividends will be compounded monthly and credited on the last day of the month

-To open your Launch CU CD account:
+To open your Launch CU Certificate account:

 2. Are Launch deposit accounts NCUA insured?